How to list database tables in PostgreSQL

 Visualizing tables in your spreadsheets

-An even easier way to browse your tables is to use the schema viewer in Quadratic.
+Using the schema viewer in Quadratic is an even easier way to browse your tables.
 Skip the need to create a list of tables in Postgres with a query and browse the tables and their columns in a simple list view.

 Quadratic logo